MichaelBrueggemann/sheepsmeadow/README.md

 ## 12.03.2024
 - I implemented a automated testing pipeline for the following reasons:
     1. keeping myself accountable.
-Any push will be checked by the pipeline, so i have to design my code in compliance with my tests or my build will fail (and i get annoying emails because of that).
+Any push will be checked by the pipeline, so I have to design my code in compliance with my tests or my build will fail (and I get annoying emails because of that).
     2. Learn to set up testing enviroments.
 Setting up this pipeline was a new experience for me, as these tests arent run on my local machine, but instead are run in a VM on GitHub.
-Therefore debugging was a bit challenging (i encountered the famous "but it works on my machine" a lot :) ).
+Therefore debugging was a bit challenging (I encountered the famous "but it works on my machine" a lot :) ).
 Using the tool `act` was a great help, to debug the VM locally.

 ## 11.04.2024
 - In the current implementation, each agent will get a new `Int2D`-Object every time a location has to be changed.
 This is incredibly inefficient, as this pollutes memory.
 I decided to leave it in, as the effort needed to change this doesn't outweigh the benefit, as this project doesn't aim to provide the most performant simulation, but instead provide a simple example to learn Agent-Based-Modelling.
-This programm should be used as explanatory material in an first year undergrad course, so i think this is a fair consideration, as this is only a hobby project of me.
+This programm should be used as explanatory material in an first year undergrad course, so I think this is a fair consideration, as this is only a hobby project of me.

 ## 26.04.2024
 - changed the implementation of a Neighbourhood, to enable an easier control flow to evaluate if an `Action` can be performed on an `Agent`.